 What Is the EEF and Why Does It Matter?

 For classroom teachers, the practical entry point is the Teaching and Learning Toolkit.
-First published in 2011 in partnership with the Sutton Trust, the Toolkit currently covers more than 35 instructional strategies (Higgins, Katsipataki, Kokotsaki, Coleman, Major and Coe, 2014).
-Each entry summarises the average effect on pupil attainment, the cost to implement, and the strength of the underlying evidence base.
+The Toolkit was first published in 2011 in partnership with the Sutton Trust.
+It currently covers more than 35 instructional strategies (Higgins, Katsipataki, Kokotsaki, Coleman, Major and Coe, 2014).
+Each entry summarises the average effect on learner attainment, the cost to use, and the strength of the underlying evidence base.

 Why does it matter?
-Because many of the most popular classroom approaches, from learning styles to Brain Gym, have little or no robust evidence behind them.
+Because many of the most popular classroom approaches, from learning styles to Brain Gym, have little or no strong evidence behind them.
 The EEF Toolkit helps you distinguish between strategies that have been tested at scale and those that are little more than well-marketed habit.
-If your school is deciding where to invest Pupil Premium funding, the Toolkit is the most defensible starting point available.
+If your school is deciding where to invest pupil premium funding, the Toolkit is the most defensible starting point available.

 Reading the Teaching and Learning Toolkit